Dreams of a Ghost-Seer

 Om den här e-boken

-A new translation of Immanuel Kant's "Dreams of a Ghost-Seer Explained by Dreams of Metaphysics" from the original German manuscript first published in 1766.
+A modern translation of Immanuel Kant's "Dreams of a Ghost-Seer Explained by Dreams of Metaphysics" from the original German manuscript first published in 1766.
 The original German title is "Träume eines Geistersehers, erläutert durch Träume der Metaphysik".
-This new edition contains an afterword by the translator, a timeline of Kant's life and works, and a helpful index of Kant's key concepts and intellectual rivals.
-This translation is designed for readability, rendering Kant's enigmatic German into the simplest equivalent possible, and removing the academic footnotes to make this critically important historical text as accessible as possible to the modern reader.
-Kant’s 1766 “Träume eines Geistersehers, erläutert durch Träume der Metaphysik” is directed to the charlatan metaphysicians of his day, using Swedenborg's claims of spirit-visions as a central example.
+One of his most fascinating manuscripts, Kant’s 1766 “Träume eines Geistersehers, erläutert durch Träume der Metaphysik” is directed to the charlatan metaphysicians of his day, using Swedenborg's claims of spirit-visions as a central example.
 It is a cynical, scathing, and mocking criticism of Swedenborgian metaphysics, while simultaneously undermining the faulty Epistemology of Leibniz.
 Kant addresses “Mr. Schwedenberg” directly analyzes his works methodically.
-Carl Jung's philosophy is heavily influenced by German Transcendentalism, specifically this work as well, and continued Kant’s work of making the spiritual acceptable within a materialistic metaphysics.
-Kant and Hegel both articulate that the human psyche does not operate off of Presuppositional Rationalism, but Symbolism.
+Schopenhauer and the Zurich Psychology circles were heavily influenced by German Transcendentalism broadly and specifically this work as well.
 Kant speaks of Archetypes guiding the pneumatic world.
 He is sketching out a response to the Aristotelian metaphysics of Hume while upholding the Scientific advances of the Enlightenment.
 He uses Occam’s Razor against Swedenborg, using reason to deconstruct his claims.
 But at the same time, he pushes back against a pure Newtonian mechanical, deterministic worldview: “For in the relations of cause and effect, of substance and action, philosophy serves at first to resolve the intricate phenomena and to bring such to simpler conceptions.”
-Schopenhauer wrote a much longer work modeled after this essay titled "Attempt on Spirit-Seeing and what is connected with it".
+Schopenhauer wrote a much longer work modeled after this essay titled "Attempt on Spirit-Seeing and what is connected with it" and Jung's Synchronicity borrows heavily from this work.

 Om författaren